MaxPhal/nnUNet4SoilXrayCT/README.md

 Our workflow relies on the use of HPC cluster to perform computionnally demanding tasks such as training and inference.
 We highly recommend you do the same because GPUs are so much faster than CPUs.
 Also, we have developed this workflow in a way that several GPUs can work in parallel on several cutouts of the same image.
 This feature allows increased processing speed, which makes it highly competitive, even against less computationally demanding segmentation methods.

-If your university or research insitution does not offer access to a HPC cluster, consider relying on dedicated GPU Servers that can be rented.
+If your university or research institution does not offer access to a HPC cluster, consider relying on dedicated GPU Servers that can be rented.
 For processing tasks that rely on CPUs only, we recommend using a regular workstation.
 Here, we used a workstation running on Windows (64-bit, Intel(R) Xeon(R) Gold 6142 CPU and 192 GB RAM) for CPU tasks only.
 For GPU tasks only, we used the [EVE cluster](https://www.ufz.de/index.php?en=51499).
 The EVE cluster is a HPC cluster maintained by the UFZ and which hosts several NVIDIA A100.

 # 1. Provide dataset information
 The first step of our workflow is to provide some parameters and informations in the ```dataset_info.json``` file.
 In this file, set the TaskID as any three digit number of your choice, choose a meaningul name for your dataset and a normalization method (more on that later in the documentation, for now you can leave it as is).
 Set the labels according to the classes of interest that you want to segment.
 Finally, set a RGB code that defines how each class is displayed during the annotation of your images.
 Below, we show the class definition that we used for the Dataset 1 (see our [publication](https://doi.org/10.22541/essoar.173395846.68597189/v1) for more information).